Inaelise/Inaelise/README.md

 ## Hi and welcome 👋✨

 My name is Ina Elise and I'm from Norway.
-I'm about to graduate from Noroff where I'm getting a higher professional degree in Front-end development.
+I'm just graduated from Noroff with a higher professional degree in Front-end development.
 I've always had an interest in design and tech so why not mix it together?
 I'm excited to learn new things!

 - 📫 How to reach me: [My LinkedIn page](https://www.linkedin.com/in/ina-elise-flom-b55433311/)